 Parents in the know can set controls on the new iPhone3GS that will stop the app appearing.

-equipped to deal with such content.
+are not equipped to deal with such content.
 And what about the growing number of sex addicts?
 I know of cases where they are trying to avoid certain films and magazines, but now even their phone will be a risk for them.
-We urge the Government to look at the
+We urge the Government to

 The application was amongst the first approved for a new 17 rating introduced to the iPhone Store.

 However all is not clear as the Hottest Girls app was later removed from the App store sparking off stories that Apple have changed their mind in response to bad press.